HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 ## Command line interface and LibHB

 Building the HandBrake [CLI](abbr:Command Line Interface) and LibHB (`hb.dll`) for Windows requires Linux and a recent [MinGW-w64](https://mingw-w64.org/) toolchain.
-Ubuntu 18.04 LTS (Bionic Beaver) is recommended; other distros may work as well.
-In all cases, we recommend you build the MinGW-w64 toolchain using our instructions and the included script, as most packaged versions have issues that can produce non-functioning builds.
+Ubuntu 18.04 LTS (Bionic Beaver) or later is recommended; other distros may work as well.
+In all cases, we recommend you build the MinGW-w64 toolchain using our instructions and the included script, as some packaged versions have issues that can produce non-functioning builds.

-The following instructions are for Ubuntu 18.04 LTS (Bionic Beaver).
+The following instructions are for [Ubuntu](https://www.ubuntu.com) 18.04 LTS (Bionic Beaver) through 19.10 (Eoan Ermine).

 Dependencies: